mgreiler/se-unlocked/Transcripts/EP_41_Liran_Haimovitch.md

 in very literal in tech is factual and most of it is opinions.
 And I think that's doubly true for a tech debt.
 And quite often one engineer joins a project and they decide that what's happening.
-Much of, many of the decisions have been taken before they joined our tech that there have been wrong.
+Much of, many of the decisions have been taken before they joined our tech debt there have been wrong.
 And I would wager basic statement that it's.
 Probably the other way around.
 I mean, if the project is live, if it's generating value, if that piece of code was walking from when it was written up until now, then chances are the decision to, to do it.
 That